sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Empowering teams to choose tools](https://cloud.google.com/solutions/devops/devops-tech-teams-empowered-to-choose-tools)*

-### SECTION 5.
+### Section 5.
 CLOUD INFRASTRUCTURE

 - Once my team has access, we can independently provision and configure the cloud resources and capabilities required for our product or service on demand without raising tickets or requiring human interaction.
-[1-7]
 - The service or product that my team primarily works on is designed to be accessed from a broad range of devices (e.g. smartphones, tablets, laptops) over the network without the need for proprietary plug-ins or protocols.
-[1-7]
 - The cloud my team's product or service runs on serves multiple teams and applications, with compute and infrastructure resources dynamically assigned and re-assigned based on demand.
-[1-7]
-- My team can dynamically increase or decrease the cloud resources available for the service or product that I primarily support based on demand.
-[1-7]
+- My team can dynamically increase or decrease the cloud resources available for the service or product that we primarily support based on demand.
-- My team can monitor or control the quantity and/or cost of cloud resources used by the service or product that I primarily support.
-[1-7]
+- My team can monitor or control the quantity and/or cost of cloud resources used by the service or product that we primarily support.

 #### **Recommendations**